-Forecasters: Tropical Storm Idalia forms in Gulf of Mexico
+Tropical Storm Idalia takes aim at Gulf of Mexico on a possible track toward the US, forecasters say

-MIAMI (AP) — Tropical Storm Idalia formed Sunday in the Gulf of Mexico on a potential track to come ashore as a hurricane in the southern U.S., the National Hurricane Center said.
+MIAMI (AP) — Tropical Storm Idalia was near the coast of Cuba Monday on a potential track to come ashore as a hurricane in the southern U.S., the National Hurricane Center said.

+At 4 a.m.
+CDT Monday, the storm was about 125 miles (200 kilometers) off the western tip of Cuba with maximum sustained winds of 65 mph (100 kmh).
+The storm was stationary at the time, the hurricane center said.

+The center’s update also included a hurricane advisory for the Cuban province of Pinar Del Rio.

 Forecasters said they expected Idalia to become a hurricane on Tuesday in the Gulf of Mexico and then curve northeast toward the west coast of Florida.
-Initial forecasts indicated that could come ashore on Wednesday as a Category 1 hurricane.

-The storm was not expected to menace southwest Florida, where deadly Hurricane Ian struck last year.
+Idalia could approach Florida on Wednesday with winds of up to 100 mph (160 kph), according to the latest forecasts from the Hurricane Center.
+That would make it a Category 2 hurricane.

+Along a vast stretch of Florida’s west coast, up to 11 feet (3.4 meters) of ocean water could surge on shore, raising fears of destructive flooding.

 Mexico’s National Meteorological Service on Sunday warned of intense to torrential rains showering the Yucatan Peninsula, with winds as fast as 55 mph (89 kph).